jaimanbhati9-glitch/Portfolio-assignment/README.md

 ---

 ## Features ✨
+analaytical person
-About Me section witha profile picture and short introduction.
+About me section with profile picture and short introduction.
 Projects section listing small web devlopment projects.
 Technical Skills section with a simple table.
 Contact Me form with Name, Email, and Message fields